 All course work, degree requirements, and residency requirements have been completed; Graduate students must have enrolled in the applicable 801 or 802 section relevant to their degree during the Graduation Quarter.
-Master students should enroll in SPEC 801.

 - 1. The student has formally applied to graduate via Axess. - 2.
 The student has filed all necessary forms regarding Graduation Quarter before the first day of the term chosen as the Graduation Quarter.